coding-for-reproducible-research/CfRR_Courses/_build/html/_sources/individual_modules/section_landing_pages/introduction_to_python.md

 ## Overview

-Welcome to Intro to Python!
+Welcome to Introduction to Python!
 Python is one of the most popular general-purpose programming languages around.
 It is used in a huge range of applications, from building systems incorporating cutting-edge machine learning, such as in self-driving cars, to building web applications with hundreds of millions of users, as seen in Instagram.
 As researchers, we use Python for all manner of tasks, from data analysis, to automation, to prototyping software, to creating engaging visuals for websites and publications.
 Like you, we started our journey into Python learning the basics, building a strong foundation for achieving these more complex tasks.
 This introductory course will teach you these basics, and get you up to speed on your own programming journeys.

 ## Course Objectives